What is Vulnerability Assessment ?

 4. Cloud Vulnerability Assessment

-As more organizations migrate to cloud-based environments, cloud vulnerability assessments have become increasingly important.
-These assessments evaluate the security posture of cloud infrastructure, applications, and services.
-Key concerns include misconfigured cloud storage, inadequate access controls, and insecure APIs.
+With more organizations moving to the cloud, these assessments have become crucial.
+They evaluate the security of cloud infrastructure, applications, and services, focusing on issues like misconfigured cloud storage, weak access controls, and insecure APIs.

 Common tools: CloudPassage, Prisma Cloud, Dome9.